tommyshado/pizza-cart/readme.md

 Note:

-To navigate into the shopping cart basket : click the shopping cart icon on top.
+To navigate into the shopping cart basket : click the shopping cart icon on top of the web page.

 You can find the application at: https://tommyshado.github.io/pizza-cart/layouts/index.html